 Brian D. Schneider

-As a former management consultant, Brian partners with clients to craft their legal strategies—whether navigating dispute resolution and litigation, negotiating tactical contract terms, or implementing compliance course corrections.
+As a former management consultant, Brian partners with clients to craft legal strategies that pursue their business objectives, working creatively to navigate corporate strategy, resolve disputes, negotiate tactical contracts, and implement compliance course corrections.

-Brian is an experienced litigator, ready to handle disputes in the court room and at the negotiating table.
-Brian works with his clients to litigate contract-breach actions, pursue payments from commercial payers, and respond to government investigations.
-He litigates disputes involving high-stake contract disputes, complex federal and state regulatory schemes, reimbursement disputes with Medicare and commercial payers, class actions, and international arbitrations.
-Brian has extensive experience coordinating clients’ strategies in response to civil actions stemming from the antitrust laws, contract claims, and the False Claims Act and the Anti-Kickback Statute, with an emphasis on balancing dispute resolution with business objectives.
+Clients trust Brian to manage litigation and other disputes in the court room and at the negotiating table, with an emphasis on balancing dispute resolution with business objectives.
+Brian litigates fiduciary and contract-breach actions, pursues payments from commercial payers, and responds to subpoenas and government investigations.
+He has navigated litigation involving claims by association members, high-stake contract disputes, complex federal and state regulatory schemes, reimbursement from commercial payers, class actions, and international arbitrations.
+Brian has extensive experience coordinating clients’ strategies in response to subpoenas, investigations, and civil actions stemming from antitrust allegations, contracts, and corporate law.

-- Serves as outside general counsel to trade associations, foundations, multiple-listing service companies, and technology firms, counseling them on antitrust compliance, governance, membership, contracts, trademark strategy, and risk management.
+- Serves as outside general counsel to trade associations, foundations, multiple-listing services (MLS), and technology firms, counseling them on antitrust compliance, governance, membership, contracts, trademark strategy, employment matters, and risk management.

 - Manages vendor and partnership relationships by crafting and negotiating custom contracts that protect business interests.